Transportation Planning

 Prior to joining the U.S. DOT Volpe Center, he served as a senior transportation planner with the San Francisco Municipal Transportation Agency (SFMTA) leading the design and implementation of major complete streets projects and managing implementation of San Francisco’s WalkFirst pedestrian safety program in support of Vision Zero.
 Previous to SFMTA, Chiarenza was an associate with a consulting firm leading transit-oriented development, urban design, and planning policy and implementation projects.

-View Jonah Chiarenza’s LinkedIn profile and reports.
+View Jonah Chiarenza’s LinkedIn profile and Jonah's reports.

 Moira DeFabrizio